Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 More than half of abortions in 2020 and 2021 were by pill, in part because the COVID-19 pandemic reduced access to in-person health care.
 Abortion pills ordered by mail or obtained in Mexico are not reported to the state and are missing in this data.

-A Texas law banning the use of the medication after seven weeks of pregnancy went into effect in December 2021.
+With Roe v.
+Wade overturned, Texas will now ban these pills.
+Before that, a Texas law banning the use of the medication after seven weeks of pregnancy went into effect in December 2021.
 The law also makes it a crime to mail the pills.

 The vast majority of abortions performed on Texas residents occur 10 weeks into pregnancy or earlier, calculated from the beginning of their last menstrual period.
 A law took effect in September 2021 banning all abortions at a gestational age of six weeks.
 Before this law, the cutoff was 22 weeks gestational age.